micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 5.md

 And they were unfaithful to the God of their fathers, and played the harlot after the gods of the peoples of the land, whom God had destroyed before them.

 ###### 26
-So the God of Israel stirred up the spirit of Pul king of Assyria, that is, Tiglath-Pileser[^g] king of Assyria.
+So the God of Israel stirred up the spirit of Pul king of Assyria, that is, Tiglath-Pileser king of Assyria.
 He carried the Reubenites, the Gadites, and the half-tribe of Manasseh into captivity.
 He took them to Halah, Habor, Hara, and the river of Gozan to this day.